Cutting Edge

 Menchit Wong has dedicated her life to advocating for children.
 For 30 years, Menchit served with Compassion International as both country director for the Philippines and as the international child advocacy director.
 She was a catalyst for the Lausanne Children-at-Risk Network, and now serves as co-vice chair of the Lausanne Movement’s international board.
 She is also part of the leadership team of the relaunched 4:14 Movement.

-Dr Winnie Fung will help us think about the seismic shift that has taken place this year in the global aid and development sector.
+Dr Winnie Fung helps us think about the seismic shift that has taken place this year in the global aid and development sector.
 What has really happened?
 What is the impact?
 And how might churches and Christian organisations respond?

 Dr. Winnie Fung is the Chief Executive of CEDAR Fund, an independent Christian relief and development organisation in Hong Kong.
 She is a development economist with a PhD in Business Economics from Harvard University and an MA in Biblical Studies from Wheaton College.